 You can enjoy this Asian classic by sautéing the chicken instead of frying it.
 The flavor's still there — just not all the fat.

-- 1/2 tsp red pepper flakes, or 1 dried chili pepper, minced
+red pepper flakes½ tsp, or 1 dried chili pepper, minced

-uncooked boneless skinless chicken breast(s), cut into 2-inch pieces
+uncooked boneless skinless chicken breast(s)1 pound(s), cut into 2-inch pieces

 - In a medium bowl, whisk together broth, cornstarch, sugar, soy sauce, vinegar and ginger; set aside.

 - Heat oil in a wok or large skillet over medium-high heat.
 Add scallions, garlic and red pepper flakes; cook, stirring frequently, 2 minutes.
 Add chicken; sauté until browned all over, about 5 minutes.

 - Add reserved sauce to pan and simmer until sauce thickens and chicken is cooked through, about 3 minutes.